emacs-berlin/emacs-berlin.org/index.md

 ### Location

 Room open from 18:30 CEST, "official" start at 19:00 CEST.
-The video link will be posted on to the mailing list.
-Check the archives ([2021][mla2021]) if you are not subscribed.
+The video link is going to be https://jitsi.emacs-berlin.org/november-2021.

 ### About Emacs Berlin